Play idea: Sand - Kirikiri

 Sand is a useful material for children to manipulate.

-They can explore it by feeling, patting, pounding, shaping, moulding and digging; they can build and ‘make cakes’ with it; they can move it from place to place.
+Children can explore sand by feeling, patting, pounding, shaping, moulding and digging; they can build and ‘make cakes’ with it; they can move it from place to place.

 Playing with sand can help children to: